Towards exact structural thresholds for parameterized complexity: Introduction

-\subparagraph*{Related work.} We begin by surveying the literature on \SETH-based parameterized lower bounds for \NP-hard problems.
-As mentioned, there is a long line of work relative to treewidth~\cite{BorradaileL16, CurticapeanLN18, CyganKN18, CyganNPPRW11, DubloisLP21a, DubloisLP21b, EgriMR18, KatsikarelisLP18, LokshtanovMS18, OkrasaPR20, OkrasaR20} and all of these lower bounds, except for the result by Egri et al.~\cite{EgriMR18}, already apply to pathwidth.
-In the sparse setting, there is further work on the two incomparable, but more restrictive than pathwidth, parameterizations by \emph{cutwidth}~\cite{CurticapeanM16, JansenN19, PiecykR21, GeffenJKM20} and by feedback vertex set~\cite{LokshtanovMS18, PiecykR21}.
-We remark that the works of van Geffen et al.~\cite{GeffenJKM20} and Piecyk and Rz{\k a}\.{z}ewski~\cite{PiecykR21} also show that previous lower bounds relative to pathwidth already hold for more restrictive parameterizations.
-In the dense setting, there are some results~\cite{IwataY15, JacobBDP21, KatsikarelisLP19, Lampis20} on parameterization by clique-width and these lower bounds already apply to linear-clique-width, but not to the more restrictive parameters that we consider.
-The work by Iwata and Yoshida~\cite{IwataY15} also provides equivalences between different lower bounds and works under a weaker assumption than \SETH, unfortunately their techniques would blow up the size of the modulator by too much and are therefore not applicable in our case.
-Finally, the complexity of $\ncols$-\COL and the more general homomorphism problems has been extensively studied~\cite{EgriMR18, JaffkeJ17, Lampis20, OkrasaPR20, OkrasaR20, PiecykR21}, with the exception of Lampis' results~\cite{Lampis20} on $\ncols$-\COL these results only concern the sparse setting.
-In particular, Jaffke and Jansen~\cite{JaffkeJ17} closely study the complexity of $\ncols$-\COL parameterized by the deletion distance to various graph classes $\family$; they also show that $\ncols$-\COL parameterized by the deletion distance to a single path has the same complexity as when parameterized by treewidth.
+\subparagraph*{Related work.} There is a long line of work relative to treewidth~\cite{BorradaileL16, CurticapeanLN18, CyganKN18, CyganNPPRW22, DubloisLP21a, DubloisLP22, EgriMR18, FockeMR22, KatsikarelisLP22, LokshtanovMS18, MarxSS21, MarxSS22, OkrasaPR20, OkrasaR21} and all of these lower bounds, except for the result by Egri et al.~\cite{EgriMR18}, already apply to pathwidth.
+In the sparse setting, there is further work on the parameterization by \emph{cutwidth}~\cite{CurticapeanM16, GroenlandMNS22, JansenN19, MarxSS21, PiecykR21, GeffenJKM20} and by feedback vertex set~\cite{LokshtanovMS18, PiecykR21}.
+We remark that the works of van Geffen et al.~\cite{GeffenJKM20} and Piecyk and Rz{\k a}\.{z}ewski~\cite{PiecykR21} show that previous lower bounds relative to pathwidth already hold for more restrictive parameterizations.
+In the dense setting, there are some results~\cite{IwataY15, JacobBDP21, KatsikarelisLP19, Lampis20} on parameterization by clique-width and these lower bounds already apply to linear-clique-width, but not to the more restrictive parameters considered here.
+The work by Iwata and Yoshida~\cite{IwataY15} also provides equivalences between different lower bounds and works under a weaker assumption than \SETH, unfortunately their techniques blow up the modulator too much and are not applicable in our case.
+Finally, the complexity of $\ncols$-\COL and the more general homomorphism problems has been extensively studied~\cite{EgriMR18, FockeMR22, GanianHKOS22, JaffkeJ23, Lampis20, OkrasaPR20, OkrasaR21, PiecykR21}, with only two of these articles~\cite{GanianHKOS22, Lampis20} consider the dense setting.
+Jaffke and Jansen~\cite{JaffkeJ23} closely study the complexity of $\ncols$-\COL parameterized by the deletion distance to various graph classes $\family$; in particular, the base for treewidth can already be explained by deletion distance to a single path.